PlayKit.ai

 Authentication Flows

-- SDK initiates a device auth session and receives an
+1. SDK initiates a device auth session and receives an auth_url

-auth_url - Player opens the URL in a browser and logs in (email or phone verification)
+2. Player opens the URL in a browser and signs in (email or phone verification)

-- SDK polls for completion and receives a player token
+3. SDK polls for completion and receives the player credential

 This flow is PKCE-based and works in browser, desktop, and mobile environments.